Suzie’s Stuffed Bread

 Then you slice it in half length-wise…

-Next Makayla mixed up 2 packages of cream cheese with 2 jars of dried beef that she chopped up pretty finely, 2 cans of green chiles and 2 cups of shredded cheddar cheese.
+Next mix up 2 packages of cream cheese with 2 jars of dried beef that she chopped up pretty finely, 2 cans of green chiles and 2 cups of shredded cheddar cheese.
 She said it’s easiest to just dig in with your hands and mix it all together!
+I’ve also used my KitchenAid or hand mixer and they work quickly and great as well!

 Incidentally, if you’ve never used dried beef before it comes in a jar like this…